BerlinUnited/NaoTH/Utils/py/GoPro/README.md

      - ... the wifi network is missing
      - ... the raspi can not log in to the network (not implemented!)
 - loosing wifi:
-    - not in game / recording
+    - not in game / recording: the leds should indicate that
-    - while recording
+    - while recording: the leds should indicate this, and when the network is back, it should reconnect
 - raspi loosing power:
     - not in game / recording
-        - and comes back when not in game
+        - and comes back when not in game: raspi should reconnect
-        - and comes back when in game
+        - and comes back when in game: raspi should reconnect and start the recording
-        - and comes back and no GameController available
+        - and comes back and no GameController available: the leds should indicate this
     - while recording
-        - and comes back while still in game
+        - and comes back while still in game: raspi should reconnect and continue recording
-        - and comes back while not any more in game
+        - and comes back while not any more in game (GC in finish): raspi should reconnect and stop recording
-        - and comes back and no GameController available
+        - and comes back and no GameController available: raspi should reconnect and stop recording
 - manual recording: ???
 - camera has no card: the leds should indicate that the card is missing
 - long run:
-        - normal run, but never press "FINISH"
+        - normal run, but never press "FINISH": after a certain time, the raspi should stop recording
-        - normal run, but never press "PLAY"
+        - normal run, but never press "PLAY": after a certain time, the raspi should stop recording